djshapiro/WeightWagers/README.md

 stop on the contract, which will prevent wager creation (but still allow wager verification).

-## How to run
+## How to install

+### Install global dependencies
+1) Make sure ganache-cli is installed globally.
+You can run `npm install -g ganache-cli` to install it globally.
+2) Make sure truffle is installed globally.
+You can run `npm install -g truffle` to install it globally.

+### Install the app
+1) Clone the WeightWagers app from github with `git clone https://github.com/djshapiro/WeightWagers.git`.
+2) Navigate into this app's directory with `cd WeightWagers`.
+3) Run `npm install`

+### Install ethereum-bridge
-1) Install ethereum-bridge for testing oraclize locally by running the following four commands.
+1) Install ethereum-bridge in its own directory (not inside of WeightWagers) for testing oraclize locally by running the following four commands.
   - `mkdir ethereum-bridge`
   - `git clone https://github.com/oraclize/ethereum-bridge ethereum-bridge`
   - `cd ethereum-bridge`
   - `npm install `

-2) Clone the WeightWagers app from github.
-3) Navigate into this app's directory.
-4) Run `npm install`
+## How to run
-5) Run `ganache-cli -m "$(cat ganacheMnemonic)"`.
+1) In the WeightWagers directory, run `ganache-cli -m "$(cat ganacheMnemonic)"`.
    This will start ganache with a specific mnemonic.
+2) Copy the ganache mnemonic so you can paste it into metamask later.
+Remember that the first account is a regular user while the second account is the admin.
-6) Run `node bridge -a 9`.
+3) In the ethereum-bridge directory, run `node bridge -a 9`.
 This will start ethereum-bridge.
-7) After about a minute, ethereum-bridge will say something that looks like "OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);".
+4) After about a minute, ethereum-bridge will say something that looks like "OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);".
    Copy this line and paste it into contracts/WeightWagers.sol in the constructor at around line 117.
 Delete the line in the contract that looks like that line.
-8) Run `truffle compile; truffle migrate`
+5) Run `truffle compile; truffle migrate` from the top level of the WeightWagers directory.
+If you run truffle commands from a subdirectory of WeightWagers, it will fail.
-9) Run `npm run start`
+6) Run `npm run start`
-10) Navigate to localhost:3000 in your browser.
+7) Navigate to localhost:3000 in your browser.
-11) Copy the ganache mnemonic and paste it into metamask.
-Remember that the first account is a regular user while the second account is the admin.

 ## Notes on using the app
 Oraclizing is expensive and time-consuming.
 Expect your wager creation